 Also, Cpk is estimated from the sigma level and it isn't always an exact match since the Cpk calculation takes the better of the USL or LSL and doesn't consider the tail of the opposite tail.

-It is most important to understand the basic relationships and memorize the most common levels of sigma, Cpk, and yield for normal distributions.
+It is most important to understand the basic relationships and memorize the most common levels of sigma, estimated Cpk, and yields for normal distributions.

 Also, if a process is CENTERED, then Cp = Cpk.